10 Ways to Increase Sales of Artwork

 Here are some good questions to get you started: What does your sales floor, studio space, or table display look like?
 Do you give them a bag to carry their purchases?
 Do you give them an extra freebie, bonus, or product care card for the item they bought?
 Design the experience people have with you so they want to come back.
 (Retention is big here!)

 4. Selling on Social Media – Instagram is great for selling products and offering items for sale.
-It’s the biggest “window shopping” social media site and offers options like the “swipe up” for some accounts.
-While the swipe up option won’t fit many micro-businesses who are still building their following (and haven’t reached the 10k minimum to get that option) that doesn’t mean you can’t throw a promotional post or showcase a product on your Instagram account.
+It’s the biggest “window shopping” social media site and offers options like the “swipe-up” for some accounts.
+While the swipe-up option won’t fit many micro-businesses who are still building their following (and haven’t reached the 10k minimum to get that option) that doesn’t mean you can’t throw a promotional post or showcase a product on your Instagram account.
 Balance the promotional posts with other content.

 Bonus: Be sure the link in your Instagram bio brings people to your website or sign up for your newsletter.
 Use it as a place where you can use a call to action.

 5. Serve, Serve, Serve, Sell – Find other ways (besides selling your art) to serve the people who love what you do and make it more about your customer than about the sale.
-For artists, think about sharing tips on how you manage your business, or show process videos of making your art.
+For artists, think about sharing tips on how you manage your business or show process videos of making your art.

 Every marketing push to your customer cannot be a pitch to promote or sell your items.
-Think about using specific times during the year to focus on selling or to launch products rather than constantly blasting people with product and promotions.
+Think about using specific times during the year to focus on selling or to launch products rather than constantly blasting people with products and promotions.

 By just adding affordable print options, more people can take home your art and hang it on their walls.
 Think about how you can provide price points from a couple of dollars to the most expensive piece.

 7. Test Sale Locations and Stick to What Sells – Are we tired of all these pop-up marketplaces yet?
 I sure am.
 I can’t seem to keep up with every art fair, holiday marketplace, and pop-up.
-And if I am confused as a seller, just think how the general consumer keeps this all straight.
+And if I am confused as a seller, just think about how the general consumer keeps this all straight.

 I’ve found a couple of sales and shows that I want to participate in annually and I work and prepare for those sales.
 (Hint – these were also the ones that were most profitable throughout the years) Between that time, I work on making new art and running my business.
 If I were to run around every weekend pitching a tent and trying to sell, I would be burnout and frustrated.
 Test out some sales, find which ones work, and stick to what generates sales.

-8. Diversify Revenue – Find more than one way to generate revenue besides the increase sales of artwork.
+8. Diversify Revenue – Find more than one way to generate revenue besides the increased sales of artwork.
 Ask yourself what other size of work or related products can I make that will sell besides original artwork.
 What else can do you or sell that gets you through the dry season?
 For example, think about teaching workshops on a creative process or technique you developed at a local community education center.
 The more streams of different revenue you have coming in the more financially stable your business is going to be.

 9. Pressure Causes Stress – The pressure to sell sell sell can be smelt a mile away by your customer.
-If a lot is riding on the need to increase sales of artwork, you maybe coming off more pushy, frustrated, or fed up with slow art sales.
+If a lot is riding on the need to increase sales of artwork, you may be coming off more pushy, frustrated, or fed up with slow art sales.
 Reduce the pressure and find excitement and inspiration again.
 Maybe it’s time to cut expenses, keep the day job, and or just take a break.

-10. Cut the Expenses – If generating revenue is slow or difficult, its time to look at what undermines your business growth…your business expenses.
+10. Cut the Expenses – If generating revenue is slow or difficult, it’s time to look at what undermines your business growth…your business expenses.
 This year I had to cut a big expense.
 It was the most important part of my creative business, but it was what was holding me back from making revenue, it was my studio.
 It may be time to take a hard look at your expenses and identify the top one or two items that continually cost you the most.

 Comment below and share what you do to increase sales of artwork!